aginies/ai/README.md

 I recommend to use [ComfyUI](https://www.comfy.org/) as the interface is really powerfull and there is tons of capabilies.

-# Tweak AMD GPU card
+# AMD GPU card and Tweaking

-You need to install [AMD GPU](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/amdgpu-install.html#suse-linux-enterprise) to get the kernel module from AMD, this will Dkms rebuild the module.
+You need to install [AMD GPU](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/amdgpu-install.html#suse-linux-enterprise) to get the kernel module from AMD, this will **dkms** rebuild the module.

 At home I have a Radeon Merc310 7900XT, I tweak it a bit to improve the performance.
 There is some really good information at [AMD GPU](https://wiki.archlinux.org/title/AMDGPU).
 Create a **/etc/systemd/system/set-gpu-settings.service** with your values to get this applied to your system permanently.